FlowForwarding/LINC-Switch/README.md

     % make rel

-Adjust switch configuration by editing the `rel/openflow/releases/0.1/sys.config` file which looks like this:
+Adjust switch configuration by editing the `rel/linc/releases/0.1/sys.config` file which looks like this:

-    {of_switch, [
+    {linc, [
         {controllers, [
             {"localhost", 6633}
         ]},